teamfact/hcp-iot-api-node/README.md

 });
 ```

 If HTTP as the transport protocol, the message is being stored inside the HCP in table `T_IOT_HTTP_PUSH` and can be retrieved by polling via the `mms.getData()` method.
+Again, if specificed in the constructor, the method parameters can be omitted.

 ```js
 var mms = new API.MessageManagementService({